-Our inspections require about 2-3 hours (more for older homes) and we would like for you to be there if you can.
-By observing the inspection we can show you where the water, gas and electrical cut-offs are located, as well as pointing out things that may save you money and/or problems in the future.
+Our residential home inspections require about 2-3 hours (more for older homes) and we would like to walk you through the property at the end of the inspection to answer your questions and physically point out all of the repairs to you.
+By walking you through we can show you where the water, gas and electrical cut-offs are located, as well as point out our findings to you.
 You are not just receiving a home inspection, but also an education about the home.

-Here's the short list of what we look for:
+Here’s a general list of what we inspect:

 On the Exterior:

-- Look at the overall condition, the ability to carry rainwater away from the house and look for any signs of dampness in basement caused by rainwater.
+- Look at the overall condition, the slope, and the ability to carry rainwater away from the house and look for any signs of dampness in basement caused by rainwater.

 Roof, Chimney and Flashing

-- Check the shingles, flashing and gutters for any signs of damage or discrepancies.
+- Check the shingles for cracking and signs of aging, flashings, chimneys, and plumbing vents, for any signs of damage or discrepancies.

 Siding, Trim, Doors, Windows and Storm Windows